React Less. Defend More.

 Critical infrastructure cybersecurity regulations vary by country.
 Here are a few examples:

-- European Union: The EU has established the Network and Information Systems (NIS) Directive, which sets out the minimum security requirements for critical infrastructure operators and digital service providers.
+• European Union: The EU has established the Network and Information Systems (NIS2) Directive, which sets out the minimum security requirements for critical infrastructure operators and digital service providers.
 The NIS Directive requires Member States to designate a national competent authority responsible for overseeing the implementation of the Directive and cooperating with other Member States on cross-border incidents.
 Also of note is the enforcement of NIS2 which requires compliance with before September 2024.

 These are just a few examples of critical infrastructure cyber security regulations in different countries.
 It’s important to note that the regulations in each country are constantly evolving, so it’s a good idea to check for updates regularly.